 The Forwarding-Address (FA) field and how it’s processed to make a routing decision when dealing with type 5 LSA is something very interesting.
 In this post I will try to bring some light to this feature.

 First of all, what’s the Forwarding-Address (FA) field?
 Well, it’s a field located in the type 5 and type 7 OSPF LSAs.
-In this post I will focus on LSA5, though this explanation applies also to LSA7
+In this post I will focus on LSA5, though this explanation also applies to LSA7.

 The value of this field is an IP address, and it’s used to inform about which IP should be used to reach the external prefix that is announced in the LSA5.
 We know that LSA5′s are used to introduce in the OSPF domain information originated outside of the OSPF domain, i.e. redistributed information.
 When an OSPF router redistributes external info into the OSPF domain, that info is injected as an LSA5 (depending on the type of area, it could be injected as LAS7).

 We have been quiet for some time now.
-Our current schedule is leaving us with not too much free time to dedicate to the blog, but after this week, I think we are going to be able to get back into the normal post rate.
+Our current schedule is not leaving us with too much free time to dedicate to the blog, but after this week, I think we are going to be able to get back into the normal post rate.

 There are 3 different ways to build an InterAS VPN.
 But, first of all, how can it happen to have the need of an InterAS VPN?
 Well, this is something that usually happens when two sites from the same customer are provided by different ISPs.
-In this case, both ISPs need to agree on a way to interconnect their VPNs in order to provide ent-to-end connectivity to the customer.
-Another typical situation is when an ISP is bought by a bigger one, and in their portfolio it’s present the service of providing VPNs.
+In this case, both ISPs need to agree on a way to interconnect their VPNs in order to provide end-to-end connectivity to the customer.
+Another typical situation is when an ISP is bought by a bigger one, and in their portfolio it presents the service of providing VPNs.
 In this case, although it’s the same ISP, it still has two different networks with two different ASNs.
 In order to provide VPN end-to-end, it needs a way to solve the InterAS VPN issues.

 I said at the beginning that there are 3 different ways to provide for this connectivity, but in fact there are 4.
 The three firsts are the most common, and the last one is a mix.
 They take the name from the chapter that explains them in the RFC2547bis.
 These ways are: